DEGREE AT A GLANCE:

 Pre Reqs: Proficiency in Writing(ENGL101)

 This course is a study of the concepts and technology trends essential to office productivity applications.
-Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2010 Suite.
+Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2013 Suite.
 The course will be taught with a mixture of analytical methods and practical exercises.
-Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies.
-Students will also be introduced to the features and capabilities of PowerPoint, the presentation application in the Microsoft Office Suite.
-This course uses the Microsoft Official Academic Course textbook that is aligned with Microsoft’s Exam--Using Microsoft Office Word 2010.
-The book meets the topical requirements for the Microsoft Office Specialist (MOS): Microsoft Office Word 2010 Certification; and contains a six month trial of Microsoft Office.
+Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies This course uses the Discover Office 2013 Comprehensive Online courseware that does not require installations on individual computers.
+Students will participate in an engaging learning experience that aligns with Microsoft’s Exam.
+The course content maps to the Microsoft Office Specialist (MOS): Microsoft Office Word 2013 Certification.

 This course is a study of the concepts and technology trends essential to office productivity applications.
-Students will explore the principles, practices, features, and functions of the electronic spreadsheet application in the Microsoft Office 2010 Suite.
+Students will explore the principles, practices, features, and functions of the electronic spreadsheet application in the Microsoft Office 2013 Suite.
 The course will be taught with a mixture of analytical methods and practical exercises.
 Students will use Microsoft Excel to create and format spreadsheets; they will also manipulate data and use formulas, charts, workbooks, styles, hyperlinks, themes, functions, conditional logic, graphics, comments, and security features.
-Students will also be introduced to Outlook, the electronic mail application in the Microsoft Office 2010 Suite.
-This course uses the Microsoft Official Academic Course textbook that is aligned with Microsoft’s Exam—Using Microsoft Office Excel 2010.
-The book meets the topical requirements for the Microsoft Office Specialist (MOS): Microsoft Office Excel Certification; and contains a six month trial of Microsoft Office.
+This course uses the Discover Office 2013 Comprehensive Online courseware that does not require installations on individual computers.
+Students will participate in an engaging learning experience that aligns with Microsoft’s Exam.
+The course content maps to the Microsoft Office Specialist (MOS): Microsoft Office Word 2013 Certification.